Make Your

 MIDWAY GEYSER BASIN

 A short drive north brings you to the Midway Geyser Basin, home of the Grand Prismatic Spring, one of the world’s largest, deepest hot springs.
-It’s larger than a football field (370 feet in diameter), deeper than a 10-story building (121 feet) and is renowned for its size and its captivating jewel-toned hues.
-To access Grand Prismatic, stroll across the Firehole River (bridge) and along the short boardwalk that snakes through the thermal area where you’ll also see Excelsior Geyser, an enormous geyser crater, Turquoise Pool, and Opal Pool.
+It’s larger than a football field (370 feet in diameter), deeper than a 10-story building (121 feet), is renowned for its size, and its captivating jewel-toned hues.
+To access Grand Prismatic, walk across the Firehole River (bridge) and along the short boardwalk that snakes through the thermal area where you’ll also see Excelsior Geyser, an enormous geyser crater, Turquoise Pool, and Opal Pool.
+The colors will be the most vivid when the sun’s high in the sky, but this is also the time with the most visitors.
+If you want a different perspective (and sometimes a less crowded option), take the Overlook Trail from the Fairy Falls parking lot.

 View from the Grand Prismatic Overlook Trail